ocadotechnology/bbq/README.md

 * consistency - BBQ doesn't know if restored data should append or replace source data.
 It's up to the user to finish restoration based on his specific needs.

 There are few ways in which you may restore data:
 * restoring whole dataset by specifying project and dataset name.
-All latest versions of tables in this dataset will be restored in restoration project,
+Most recent backups of tables in this dataset will be restored,
-* restoring list of backups by specifying which source tables and which versions should be restored.
+* restoring table by providing specific backup version.
+List of backups can be provided as input.

-Restored data will automatically expire in 7 days (target dataset is created with table default expiration).
+Restored data will automatically expire after 7 days (target dataset is created with table default expiration).

 ### Example of restoring selected partitions from partitioned table
 ![Restore process](docs/images/bbq_restore_process.gif)